-a.
-Ordinary accounts receivable: The amount of allowance calculated at the actual ratio of bad debts b.
-Highly doubtful receivables and claims in The amount of allowance calculated based on the evaluation of financial bankruptcy and reorganization, etc.: situations of individual accounts involved.
+The amount of allowance calculated at the actual ratio of bad debts The amount of allowance calculated based on the evaluation of financial situations of individual accounts involved.

 2) Provision for special repairs

 As for certain consolidated subsidiaries, a provision is set aside to cover expenses arising from the inspection and repairs of the oil tanks and machine equipment in refineries subject to the open regular inspection in compliance with the Fire Service Act, and an amount equal to the estimated cost of periodically required repairs was added to the provision for current fiscal year.